What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Santa Teresa

-In addition to its picturesque beach, Santa Teresa is also known for its unique cultural offerings.
+In addition to its picturesque beach, Santa Teresa is also known for its cultural offerings.
 The town is home to many talented artists and musicians, and visitors can attend concerts and art exhibitions throughout the year.

-For those interested in the local cuisine, Santa Teresa offers a range of culinary experiences.
+For those interested in the local cuisine, Santa Teresa has a range of culinary experiences.
 Take a cooking class and learn how to prepare traditional Costa Rican dishes like gallo pinto and ceviche, or sample some of the delicious street food sold by local vendors.

 Santa Teresa is also a great place to explore Costa Rican chocolate.
 The town is home to several chocolate shops and factories, where visitors can learn about the history and production of this delicious treat.
-And for those looking for a more active cultural experience, Santa Teresa offers a range of outdoor activities like surfing, hiking, and yoga classes.
+And for those looking for a more active cultural experience, Santa Teresa has a range of outdoor activities like surfing, hiking, and yoga classes.

 Make your way to Santa Teresa on the north Pacific coast and find something that suits your taste.
 Be it the local culture, picturesque beaches, or the range of outdoor activities, this charming town has everything for everyone.
 Don’t miss the chance to discover the unique cultural offerings of Santa Teresa, immerse yourself in the local traditions or just sit back and soak up the beautiful scenery.
 Come and experience the allure of Santa Teresa, and learn about the friendly locals who live here.